for Small Michigan Jewish Communities Application Guidelines – FY 2018-19

 All funded projects will require a report at the completion of the project.
 Projects that extend over a year will be required to submit a progress report annually.

 III.
-We are no longer accepting scholarship applications for Jewish summer camp.
 For those interested in Camp Tamarack scholarships requests should be directed to Camp Tamarack.
 Contact www.tamarackcamps.com.

-If you have any questions, please call Cindy Hughey at (517) 282-2956.
-All materials should be e-mailed to email@example.com or mailed to:
+If you have any questions, please call Eric Hughey at (517) 282-2956.
+All materials should be e-mailed to firstname.lastname@example.org or mailed to:

 Ravitz Foundation Initiative for Small Michigan Communities